-If you are in Syracuse, Onondaga County, or in surrounding areas of Central New York, you will not do better than reaching out to Carden Dotzler Hammond.
+If you are in Syracuse, Onondaga County, or in surrounding areas of Central New York, you will not do better than reaching out to Carden Dotzler Hammond, PLLC.
 Our attorneys are highly experienced and have a track record of successful outcomes, both in and out of the courtroom.
 Moreover, we all are well-respected among our peers.
 We all have excellent Avvo and Google ratings and reviews and two members of our team have Super Lawyer awards.

 Dedicated to our clients, we always stand on the firm footing of the principle that every person accused of committing a crime is “innocent until proven guilty.”
-We not only have a broad range of knowledge of federal, state, and local law; we have keen insight into workable strategies to get the charges against you dismissed.
+We not only have a broad range of knowledge of federal, state, and local law; but we also have keen insight into workable strategies to get the charges against you dismissed.
 Even in cases in which evidence makes this impossible, we are adept at negotiating plea bargains that will result in lesser charges and milder punishments.

 Common DWI & Alcohol-Related Driving Offenses

 There are a great many distinct offenses you may be charged with.
 These include: